redwoodjs/redwood/docs/docs/schema-relations.md

 * Manager—reports to a Director
 * Employee—reports to a Manager, but has no direct reports

-Let's use a self-relation to models this in PSL:
+Let's use a self-relation to models this in our Prisma schema:

 ```js
 model Employee {